jasonacox/Powerwall-Dashboard/README.md

 If you prefer, you can perform the same steps that `setup.sh` performs.

+A Manual install is mandatory if you are running a non-standard docker installation (e.g. rootless), or if you want to monitor custom measurements.

 You will want to set your local timezone by editing `pypowerwall.env`, `telegraf.conf`, `influxdb.sql` and `dashboard.json` or you can use this handy `tz.sh` update script.
 A list of timezones is available [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

   ```bash